Rownoak/Rownoak/README.md

 ### Hi there 👋, I am Rownoak Bin Rouf
-#### I am a full time Civil Engineer
+#### I am a  Civil Engineer
 I made these projects using Machine learning.

 Skills: Python/Machine Learning/ Etabs/Google SketchUp

-- 🔭 I’m currently working on collaboration with Machine Learning & Civil Engineering
+- 🔭 I’m looking for collaboration with Machine Learning & Civil & Environmental Engineering
 - 🌱 Learning is always Endless.
 I’m a enthusiast only